2 Years to 720 Credit Score After Filing For Bankruptcy

 In general, the Fair Credit Reporting Act requires credit reporting agencies to remove most information about a bankruptcy case after 10 years.

-However, the amount of time your credit report will show your bankruptcy depends on which chapter bankruptcy you file.
+However, the amount of time your credit report will show your bankruptcy depends on which chapter bankruptcy you file:

-- Chapter 7 bankruptcy—in a Chapter 7 liquidation, you will not pay most creditors in full, so a Chapter 7 bankruptcy will stay on your credit report for 10 years.
+In a Chapter 7 liquidation, you will not pay most creditors in full, so a Chapter 7 bankruptcy will stay on your credit report for 10 years.

-- Chapter 13 bankruptcy—because you must make repayments toward your debts in Chapter 13, credit reporting agencies may remove a Chapter 13 bankruptcy after seven years.
+Because you must make repayments toward your debts in Chapter 13, credit reporting agencies may remove a Chapter 13 bankruptcy after seven years.

 There is no way to accelerate bankruptcy removal from your credit report.
 Once you’ve filed, the information will remain for the specified period of years before being removed.

 However, you can take steps to improve other aspects of your credit, like making on-time payments.